Stable and extremely unequal: Model

-The following theorem shows three important results: first, the allocation resulting from the max-max-lex algorithm is the one that maximizes the vector of students' utilities in lexicographic order from higher to lower utility pairs.
+Theorem \ref{thm} shows three important results: first, the allocation resulting from the max-max-lex algorithm is the one that maximizes the vector of students' utilities in lexicographic order from higher to lower utility pairs.
 Second, it proves that the allocation is stable.
-Finally, it shows that the stable allocation is unique, therefore implying that the resulting matching outcome of the max-max-lex algorithm is identical to the matching outcome of the DAA.
+Finally, it shows that the stable allocation is unique, therefore implying that the resulting matching outcome of the max-max-lex algorithm is identical to the matching outcome of the DAA\footnote{\cite{CCP:2022} discuss the trade-off between (school) priorities and (student) preferences in school choice and show in particular that in the current context of aligned preferences, the stable outcome coincides with the top trading cycles algorithm of \cite{SS:74}.
+Hence, top trading cycles also produces high inequality in outcomes in this context.}.

 \begin{thm} (a) The max-max-lex algorithm maximizes (among all feasible allocations) the vector of ranked ordered utilities of student-school pairs in the lexicographic order, starting from the pair with the highest utility. (b) The assignment resulting from the max-max-lex algorithm is stable. (c) The stable allocation is unique. \end{thm} \begin{proof}